shivshashyaM/assignment/README.md

   * for Dockerhub use username and password
   * for kubernetes use kubeconfig file

- Runing pipeline through jenkins interface
+ Running pipeline through jenkins interface
  * Click on add new item
  * Enter item name and select pipeline press ok
  * Go to pipeline section